©evarocha #EvaRocha #artist #brazilian #contemporaryartists #women_artists #latinx__artist #biboc_artist #artistas_do_Brasil

 I was born in a 3 streets, 9 blocks town in Brazil.
 Itacolomy as it was called was not in the map.
 It is now.
 It is now called Novo Itacolomi (New itacolomi).
 The word Itacolomy, by the way, means Beautiful Rock in the native language of Brazil.
 There were no galleries or museums in Itacolomy.
 But yes, there was Art.
 An art that was genuine to place and collective expression.
 And what is that which is called art?
 Who were those that decided what art is?
 What is implicit in the art dialogue - if there is one.
 Who are the ones who decide who participate in the arts, in the arts’ dialogue?
 Art creation is not a privilege.
 Art is an atemporal own alphabet of any so-called-culture.
 Art exists prior to definitions of culture or art.

-Me, first on the left, playing with a doll that belonged to my coining from the city who came to visit.
+Me, first on the left, playing with a doll that belonged to my cousin from the city brought.

-Unfamiliar portrait with mother and father [and neckbracet at age 16]
+Unfamiliar portrait with mother and father [and neck brace at age 16]

 …washing my grandmother’s hair in the Rio São Francisco